 Look at the Library below and more resources further down the page.

-This collection is just for Women’s March Chicago; there are two collections presented together, one for adult-level reading and one for elementary and middle school level readers.
+This collection is for Women’s March Chicago readers; there are two collections presented together, one for adult-level reading and one for elementary and middle school level readers.
 The books display randomly.

 MORE INFO: Books come in many different formats and in some cases, languages.
 Use the information for the items here and check with your public or university / college library.
 E-books, large print, and other formats could be available to patrons.

 Thanks to our many members of the Womens March Chicago Facebook page for their many suggestions!